Aki78/ReaktorTrain/readme.md

     fetch_recent_naughty_pilots: This endpoint allows users to retrieve a list of pilots who have violated regulations in the past 10 minutes.

+## Data

+To run this app, follow these steps:

+    Every NDZ zone violation is stored in the MySQL database The list of pilots violating the past 10 min is stored in RAM independently for optimization perposes.

 ## Possible Issues

     The app might not work on some browsers since it wasn't tested on every browser.
 (Especially on mobile phones)